whoisdsmith/VAULTSIDIAN/home-mthrfckr/Text Processing/Articles/Quickly Identify And Remove Illegal Characters In Your Large Text Files.md

+# Quickly Identify And Remove Illegal Characters In Your Large Text Files

-# Quickly Identify and Remove Illegal Characters in Your Large Text Files
+## Quickly Identify and Remove Illegal Characters in Your Large Text Files

 ---